Structure-Based Drug Discovery & Design Services : Strategies and Implementation

 - Known protein structure / unknown ligand – virtual screening, fragment-based screening, high-throughput screening (HTS), DNA-encoded library screening, and subsequent verification and optimization using structure-based methods.

-- Protein structure unknown / ligand known – ligand-based drug design techniques.
+- Protein structure unknown / ligand known – ligand-based drug design (LBDD) techniques.
 The protein structure needs to be determined to realize the full benefits of structure-based methods.

 The image illustrates the basic strategies that can be followed in a structure-based drug design project.
 A key aspect of all strategies is the availability of an experimental three-dimensional structure of the drug target and its complex with a ligand.
 For further details, please refer to the text on the page.